BurningKarl/LightOrgan/README.md

 Check your audio setup by playing some music as the user pi.
 Execute `cvlc --play-and-exit example.mp3` using any audio file, and it should be played back via HDMI or connected headphones.
 To make sure the audio can be recorded by the light organ script, run `arecord -d 10 -f cd test.wav` while the music is playing (you may use `screen` to execute both commands at the same time) to record 10 seconds of CD quality sound and play it back via `aplay test.wav`.
-This should play back the recorded audio, if there is only silence you need to do some troubleshooting.
+This should play back the recorded audio.
+If there is only silence, you need to do some troubleshooting.

-### Step 4: Enjoy
+### Step 4: Enjoy!
 To use the light organ, run
 ```bash
 python run.py
 ```

 It starts capturing audio and visualizing it depending on the selected visualizer in `visualize.py`.
-Without any changes 10 LEDs with rainbow colors will light up depending on the frequency decomposition of the currently playing audio.
+Without any changes 9 LEDs with rainbow colors will light up depending on the frequency decomposition of the currently playing audio.
 LEDs closer to the start of the strip correspond to lower frequencies and those farther away correspond to higher frequencies (250 - 4000 Hz).

 Some simple options such as the number of LEDs and the frequency of updates are exposed as command-line options (see `python run.py --help`).